 the beaten egg 19, salt and pepper 20, now drain the mozzarella 21

 and just add the cubes to the filling, leaving the slices aside 22.
-Mix everything well 23 and choose whether to fill the pastawith a teaspoon, one shell at a time, or use a sac-a-poche like we did.
-Take a baking pan, spread a layer of tomato sauce at the bottom 24,
+Mix everything well 23 and choose whether to fill the pasta with a teaspoon, one shell at a time, or use a sac à poche as we did.
+Take a baking pan, spread a layer of tomato sauce at the bottom 24.

-and as you stuff the shells, place them inside the pan 25.
+As you fill the shells, place them inside the pan 25.
 Once all the shells are stuffed, cover them with the tomato sauce 26 and place the slices of mozzarella 27 on top.

 Season with grated cheese 28 and ground pepper to taste 29.
 Bake in a preheated oven at 415° F (220° C) for about 20 minutes plus a few minutes on grill to brown the surface.
 Your stuffed shells are done, wait a few minutes before serving 30!

-The stuffed pasta shells can be kept in the fridge for up to 2 days; it's better not to freeze it.
-You prepare part of it the day before, such as the sauce and the ground meat cooked in a pan, however it is good to prepare the filing on the day.
+The stuffed shells can be refrigerated for up to 2 days; it's better not to freeze them.
+You can prepare a few things the day before, such as the sauce and the ground meat cooked in a pan, while the complete filling is best prepared just before stuffing the shells.

 Try different cheeses to prepare your stuffed shells, such as scamorza cheese, white or smoked, or caciocavallo cheese.
-As far as ricotta cheese is concerned: we have used the one made from cow's milk, which is rich and savoury, or you can use the one produced from sheep's milk, which is more acidulous.
-Instead of ground pork you can also add chopped sweet pancetta bacon or crumbled sausage meat.
+For ricotta cheese: we have used one made from cow's milk, which is rich and savoury, or you can use the one produced from sheep's milk, which is more acidulous.
+Instead of ground pork you can also add diced sweet pancetta or crumbled sausage meat.
 Finally, another tasty variant is the plain version without tomato sauce: just flavor it with creamy béchamel sauce!